kshcherban/fosdem-2018/README.md

 index is locked and you need to manually unlock it to allow writes.

 Sequence numbers will be **always** incremented even if no changes applied.
+Transaction track avoids excessive unneeded move of data in case of networking issues.
+Cross datacenter replication.
+Types are going away.
+In 8.0 no more types.
+In 6.0 there will be only 1 type.
+New reindex api to copy data to another index.

+Adapting queue sizing that can guarantee operation time and SLA.
+Pick best shard with exponentially weighted moving average.

+Shards shrinking.
+You can predefine split factor for future splits.

+**Rally** - a benchmarking tool.